-20.1 FAA aircraft regularly operate over water to conduct maritime training evolutions.
+- 20.1 FAA aircraft regularly operate over water to conduct maritime training evolutions.
 Four maritime training areas have been established within R421 and surrounds.
-These areas are designed to reduce clearance complexity, assist in SAR provision and limit YSNW ATC SARWATCH provision OCTA.

-20.2 These maritime training areas are referred to as "Whiskey (W) (number)" by voice when communicating between ATC and YSNW AD2 SUPP briefed aircraft.

-20.3 AUSPEC 1629 "Nowra Special" will depict these areas when future maps are published.
+These areas are designed to reduce clearance complexity, assist in SAR provision and limit YSNW ATC SARWATCH provision OCTA. - 20.2 These maritime training areas are referred to as "Whiskey (W) (number)" by voice when communicating between ATC and YSNW AD2 SUPP briefed aircraft. - 20.3 AUSPEC 1629 "Nowra Special" will depict these areas when future maps are published.
 The standard vertical limit of these areas is SFC to A020 AMSL.
-Location and dimensions are as follows:

-a.
-W1 - Situated to the NE of the city of Wollongong.
+Location and dimensions are as follows: - a.
+W1 Situated to the NE of the city of Wollongong.
 Vertical limits are below the SY CTA.
-Lateral limits are north-south between the latitudes of 34 20S and 34 30S, east of the coast and west of R485B.
-A clearance from YSNW ATC to W1 does not constitute a clearance to enter SY CTA.

-b.
-W2 - Situated to the south of W1.
-Lateral limits are north-south between the 34 30 S latitude and the boundary of R421A, east of the coast and west of R495A.
+Lateral limits are north-south between the latitudes of 34 20S and 34 30S, east of the coast and west of EAXA.
+A clearance from YSNW ATC to W1 does not constitute a clearance to enter SY CTA. - b.
+W2 Situated to the south of W1.
+Lateral limits are north-south between the 34 30 S latitude and the boundary of R421A, east of the coast and west of EAXA.
 This area lies within the YSHL CTAF area.

-c.
-W3 - Situated SE of YSNW.
-Lateral limits are the confines of R453A and outside Jervis Bay.

-d.
-W4 - Situated SE of YSNW.
-Lateral limits are the confines of R453B, plus an area south to Ulladulla, remaining outside Jervis Bay.
+- c.
+W3 Situated SE of YSNW.
+Lateral limits are over water within the confines of M440A and outside Jervis Bay. - d.
+W4 Situated SE of YSNW.
+Lateral limits are over water within the confines of M440B, plus an area south to Ulladulla, remaining outside Jervis Bay.
 A clearance to W4 implies clearance to leave and re-enter R421 within W4.